 A 6-year-old who has just started a new school year and has questions about a classmate in a wheelchair or a peer who communicates differently.
 It is for the child who wants to be a 'helper' but is unsure of the social rules.

-This book can be read cold, but parents should be ready to answer specific questions about the equipment or behaviors depicted.
+This book can be read cold, but parents should be ready to answer questions about why people use different tools or do things in different ways.
 It serves well as a springboard for 'What would you do?' scenarios.
-A parent might choose this after hearing their child ask a loud, potentially embarrassing question in public about someone's appearance or equipment, or after realizing their child is excluding a peer because they don't know how to play together.
+A parent might choose this after hearing their child ask an insensitive question in public about someone's equipment or how they do things differently, or after realizing their child is excluding a peer because they don't know how to play together.

 Younger children (4-5) focus on the visual differences and the concept of being 'nice.'
 Older children (7-8) will pick up on the nuances of advocacy and the internal emotional experience of feeling left out.